Consulate General of France, Jerusalem

 Despite the abolition of France's protectorate over the Latins and the Turkish-ruled Holy Places in 1914, the Consulate General tried to maintain and expand its influence in Palestine.
 Since the creation of the state of Israel in 1948, the Consulate General of France in Jerusalem has held the status of a quasi-embassy.
-The consulate is responsible for the area of the corpus separatum and the occupied territories.
+The consulate is responsible for the area of the corpus separatum and the occupied West Bank.
 The consulate's districts include Jerusalem, the Gaza Strip and the West Bank.
 The Consulate General is independent from the Embassy of France in Tel Aviv and does not have official diplomatic relations with Israel.
 All contacts with the State of Israel lie exclusively within the jurisdiction of the embassy in Tel Aviv.
 Since its establishment in 1994, the consulate has been the French diplomatic representative to the Palestinian National Authority.